Mala1180/asmd-23/README.md

 import spn.dsl.DSL.{given, *}
 ```

-The DSL keeps the possibility to create `SPN` of whatever type:
+The DSL retains the flexibility to create `SPN` for any generic type.

 ```scala 3
 val spn1: SPN[Int] = (from(1, 2) to 3 withRate 1.0) and (from(4, 5) to 6 withRate 2.0)